 The Bajo Pimas are an ethnic group that inhabits ranches and small towns in the areas of Yepáchic, Tutuaca, and the ejido La Junta (in Chihuahua) and Maycoba (in Sonora).
 In this habitat, characterized by the mountains, ravines, mesas, and forests of the Sierra Madre Occidental, the Pimas lead a difficult existence, because, in addition to their long-standing condition of poor peasants exploited by their non-indigenous neighbors, there is now the danger represented by drug trafficking gangs and armed groups.
-But in their ancestral rites and in the elaboration of their handicrafts, the Pimas continue to express their hope of keeping alive their traditions and customs, the culture of the O'ob people.
+But in their ancestral rites and the elaboration of their handicrafts, the Pimas continue to express their hope of keeping alive their traditions and customs, the culture of the O'ob people.

 In their eagerness to dominate and conquer, the Spaniards and missionaries who accompanied them learned of the existence of a nation with an extensive territory and called its people "Pimas".
-With the passage of time and in the process of learning more about the cultural diversity of this region, two large groups from the same family were later distinguished: the low Pimas and the high Pimas; to complicate matters, even more, the so-called low Pimas live mainly in high mountainous regions, while the high Pimas inhabit the low desert plains between northern Sonora and the state of Arizona.
+With time and in the process of learning more about the cultural diversity of this region, two large groups from the same family were later distinguished: the low Pimas and the high Pimas; to complicate matters, even more, the so-called low Pimas live mainly in high mountainous regions, while the high Pimas inhabit the low desert plains between northern Sonora and the state of Arizona.

 Thus, since the arrival of the Spaniards, they began to speak of Pimería Baja and Pimería Alta; however, the cultural diversity of the region and in particular that of this ethnolinguistic family does not end there, but another sector must also be considered, the historically called Pápagos, inhabitants of what the Europeans knew as the Gran Papaguería (Great Papaguería).
 Nowadays, the term "pápago" is rejected by the indigenous people, as they consider it to be derogatory, and therefore it is more correct to refer to them as the Tohono O'odham, of whom we will only make mention at this point since the interest of this brief trip is to travel a little of the indigenous world of the sierra between Sonora and Chihuahua.

 Although the name by which they have been known is "Pima", which for a long time was accepted without discussion by the members of the group, deep down they were reluctant to accept this appellation imposed since the Hispanic conquest and ratified for centuries by chroniclers, travelers and more recently by Mexican anthropology and government institutions.
-In spite of this, for several years the members of the group have said that in reality, they are the O'ob (a term that can be translated as "the people" or "those who are leaving", according to different versions of the oral tradition of that people); even in the state of Chihuahua, the term Oichkama is also defended.
+Despite this, for several years the members of the group have said that in reality, they are the O'ob (a term that can be translated as "the people" or "those who are leaving", according to different versions of the oral tradition of that people); even in the state of Chihuahua, the term Oichkama is also defended.

 Regions of refuge, regions without refuge: the Pima crossroads

-The region where historically the territory of the Pimería Baja was located, seen from today, covers the vicinity of the city of Hermosillo in different municipalities (La Colorada, San José de Pimas, and Tónichi, among others), goes up towards the east, up to the current municipality of Yécora, crosses the state line with Chihuahua, and reaches beyond the municipalities of Madera and Temósachic, in the latter state.
+The region where historically the territory of the Pimería Baja was located, seen from today, covers the vicinity of the city of Hermosillo in different municipalities (La Colorada, San José de Pimas, and Tónichi, among others), go up towards the east, up to the current municipality of Yécora, crosses the state line with Chihuahua, and reaches beyond the municipalities of Madera and Temósachic, in the latter state.
 But at present, the Pima territory is reduced to several ranches, communities, and towns in a mountainous area with pine forests.

-When talking about this territory, some people think that the members of the ethnic group who lived in the lower regions decided to "move up" towards the sierra; what actually happened is that the great majority of the populations with a Pima indigenous presence went through intense processes of mestization and assimilation, due to which their population was reduced or disappeared completely in many towns, maintaining their presence in what -from Mexican anthropology- Gonzalo Aguirre Beltrán called "regions of refuge".
-Although, as we will see below, I am of the opinion that today what really exist are "regions without refuge" if we consider that practically all the native peoples of Mexico face the great challenge of the assimilation of their culture and the annihilation of their languages.
+When talking about this territory, some people think that the members of the ethnic group who lived in the lower regions decided to "move up" towards the sierra; what happened is that the great majority of the populations with a Pima indigenous presence went through intense processes of mestization and assimilation, due to which their population was reduced or disappeared completely in many towns, maintaining their presence in what -from Mexican anthropology- Gonzalo Aguirre Beltrán called "regions of refuge".
+Although, as we will see below, I think that today what exist are "regions without refuge" if we consider that practically all the native peoples of Mexico face the great challenge of the assimilation of their culture and the annihilation of their languages.

-As part of the process of domination of northwestern Mexico, the so-called low Pimas were under the influence of Catholic missionaries, first Jesuits and then Franciscans; However, due to the conditions of the region, the expulsion of the Jesuits, and the difficulties faced by the Franciscans, for a long time the indigenous people configured and maintained their own identity and religiosity, which in a certain way has managed to remain until the present and has allowed them to maintain themselves as a differentiated group, in spite of the difficult conditions in which their existence has developed.
+As part of the process of domination of northwestern Mexico, the so-called low Pimas were under the influence of Catholic missionaries, first Jesuits and then Franciscans; However, due to the conditions of the region, the expulsion of the Jesuits, and the difficulties faced by the Franciscans, for a long time the indigenous people configured and maintained their own identity and religiosity, which is a certain way has managed to remain until the present and has allowed them to maintain themselves as a differentiated group, despite the difficult conditions in which their existence has developed.
 The Spanish domination was a determining factor in this process, in addition -especially during an important period of the XIX century-, the Apache presence also left its deep mark in the regional conscience, since they reduced to a certain extent the Hispanic presence first and the Mexican later.

 In spite of the discrimination, plundering, and violence to which they are subjected, the Pimas of Maycoba seek to preserve their cultural heritage.

-It was the Pimas who resisted the onslaught of the Apaches (who in turn were displaced from their own territories).
+It was the Pimas who resisted the onslaught of the Apaches (who in turn were displaced from their territories).
 At the end of the 19th century, once the Apache danger was controlled or reduced, the process of domination by the Chabochis (the name given in the Sierra to the white people) continued until the 1960s and 1970s, when a low-intensity war took place, as many Pimas died anonymously defending their lands.
 That is why, since those years, the Pimas talk about the "postizos" ranchos, so named because when a Pima, owner of his land, died, a new owner who was a chabochi suddenly appeared in that place.
 This was to a certain extent a discreet and silent process, sheltered precisely by the remoteness of the territory, the ruggedness of its path, and by the very process of abandonment in the case of the highlands and privilege in the case of the valleys and the coast of Sonora.

 Exclusion in the life of the Pimas acquired different faces and expressions; when indigenous education was established in the region, the chabochis managed to exclude the Pima children, controlling the education for their children.
 In those times, according to the indigenous people, they were only remembered again at election time, when they were visited by the official candidate, even though their vote was practically already decided, long before election day itself.
 Most of the attention the Pimas received from the federal government came from the state of Chihuahua since the lumber routes had their main trade with that state.

 In the eighties of the last century, everything seemed to indicate that the disappearance of the Pima tribe was imminent: a great linguistic displacement, the disappearance of rites and ceremonial leaders, as well as their music and interpreters; the reduction of their territory and the almost total disappearance of their forms of government were some of the indicators of this terrible process.
 The region's economy was practically isolated to that degree, especially for the Pimas.
-Since the second half of the 20th century, but especially since the 1970s, a new phenomenon appeared in the region in the form of drug trafficking; although at the beginning this was a "discreet" activity, with the passage of time the situation has become much more complicated, involving groups from Sonora, Chihuahua, and Sinaloa, in open competition with each other and with the Pimas in the middle.
+Since the second half of the 20th century, but especially since the 1970s, a new phenomenon appeared in the region in the form of drug trafficking; although at the beginning this was a "discreet" activity, with the time the situation has become much more complicated, involving groups from Sonora, Chihuahua, and Sinaloa, in open competition with each other and with the Pimas in the middle.

 Rituality and ethnic identity: Holy Week and the yúmari